jendave/token-note-hover/README.md

 It provides some basic customization options in the settings, such as a light theme and a dark theme.

-All settings, including `enable module` are client-side only so each player must enable the features they need.
+All settings, except for `token ownership required` are client-side only so each player must enable the features they need.

 ## Contact